Skip to main content

 It is not required, although recommended to have a basic understanding of Yarn and npm before starting this guide.

-This guide walks through how to get started creating your very own Backstage customizable app.
+This guide walks through how to create your own Backstage customizable app.
 This is the first step in evaluating, developing on, or demoing Backstage.

-By the end of this guide, you will have a standalone Backstage installation running locally with a SQLite database and demo content.
-To be clear, this is not a production-ready installation, and it does not contain information specific to your organization.
+By the end of this guide, you will have a standalone Backstage installation running locally with an in-memory SQLite database and demo content.
+To be clear, this is not a production-ready installation, and it does not contain information specific to your organization until you set up integrations with your specific data sources!

 Contributors